imjaya/Pacman-Search-Agent/README.md

-Artificial Intelligence search algorithm base on Pacman
+This is a course project for  CSE 571 Artificial Intelligence

+The search algorithms such as Depth First Search, Breadth First Search, Iterative Deepening Search, A* Search Have been implemented in the  Pacman Dommain.

 Depth-First Search:
 By running the following 4 commands, we can see the solutions for tinyMaze, mediumMaze, bigMaze and openMaze: